endre90/micro_sp/README.md

 ### high prioriry
 1.  [x] error handling, probably not done
 2.  [x] move params into paramproblem
-3.  [ ] figure out why do tests run twice?
+3.  [x] figure out why do tests run twice
-4.  [ ] should invariants be parameterized?
+4.  [x] invariants shouldn't be parameterized
 5.  [x] don't complicate, have parameterized
 6.  [x] layered (comp(param(inc)))
 7.  [x] publish complete state
-8.  [ ] write some macros finally
+8.  [x] write some macros finally
 9.  [x] no completestate just state that holds all
 10. [ ] implemment fmt
 11. [x] remove enum and bool and have only variable